 2.15.
 Cadet Command and Support Positions.

 2.15.1.
-Cadets are appointed by the SASI/ASIs based off the "whole-person" concept, with recommendation from the corps commander.
+Cadets are appointed by the SASI/ASIs based off the "whole person" concept, with recommendation from the corps commander.
 Factors include those that demonstrate a potential to serve in higher rank and position—participation, leadership, maturity, attitude, drill, grades, and dedication.

 2.15.2.
 Assignment to a leadership position does not automatically include granting a higher rank.